scholarslab/tabby/README.md

     - For local development, change the host to 'http://localhost'
   - The 'port' is the internal port that NodeJS will use for the app.
 This will also be the internal port of the Docker container.
   - The 'public' = true allows visitors to see pages.
 If set to false, you would need to log in before seeing pages on the site.
+  - The database connection string will use the name of the database container, in this case 'tabby_wikidb'.
   - The git 'url' line uses Docker's environment variable capabilities.
 We set this value in the '.env' file.
   - With git 'type' set to 'basic', this will utilize https requests, rather than the recommended ssh connection.
 We don't want to deal with SSH keys from the production server connecting to GitHub. (we could, but I don't want to set that up. :) )
   - 'username' and 'password' also use environment variables.